Last updated on 2023-06-27

 - If there are any sticks or hard objects wedged in the slot make sure to remove them carefully so as to not damage the pressure transducer (the white disc in the CTD sensor).

 - Use the long bristles to clean the four screw heads inside the side slot (these are the points at which conductivity is measured).
+Use a Q-tip to clean the screws if necessary, making sure not to touch the white pressure transducer disc above.

 - Use the short stiff bristles of the sensor brush to clean the signal window on the turbidity sensor (Figure 184.108.40.206).